incense and sheba baby

 another post about buildings, film and music

 Here’s a classic example of the Buick Electra 225 a.k.a.
 Deuce-and-a-Quarter convertible.
 Two hundred and twenty five inches from front to back.
 I shot this one a few weeks ago during my trip to New Orleans after having just inhaled a sloppy roast beef po-boy from Parkway Tavern (see pic below).
 I needed a nap but I saw this sweet ride and of course had to capture its soul.
-When you visit New Orleans you are in a constant state of searching for food and drink.
-There are so many great places to eat and so many great dishes that you must have them all.
-As I type this it is Mardi Gras and everyone in Louisiana is out in the streets drinking, getting naked in front of strangers and going absolutely apeshit to catch beads and trinkets made in China.
-For everyone else it’s Tuesday.
+When you visit New Orleans you are in a constant state of searching for food and escaping the heat.
+There are so many great places to dine and so many great dishes that you must have them all.
+As I type this it is Mardi Gras and everyone in Louisiana is out in the streets going crazy to catch beads and trinkets made in China.
+Another Tuesday.
 Laissez les bons temps rouler!

 rza, pigeons, and the ladies auxiliary